Biology (BIOL)

 BIOL 121P.
 The Biological Basis of Behavior.
 1 Unit.

-The study of behavior at all levels; from cellular processes to human cognition.
+This course is for non-science majors.
+It covers the study of behavior at all levels; from cellular processes to human cognition.
 Specifically, this course will cover the cell biology, genetics, organ systems, and physiology underlying animal behavior.
 Evolutionary and ecological influences on behavior also will be addressed.
 The laboratory exercises will provide hands-on experiences to reinforce the concepts covered in lecture and expose students to the use of the scientific method.

 BIOL 141P.
 Introductory Biology: Biochemistry, Cell Biology and Molecular Genetics.
 1 Unit.